tanya-5/s2024/lectures/10_qainproduction/qainproduction.md

 average 3:24 min time on site

 <!-- colend -->

+Notes: What's the problem here? t test assumes a normal distribution

+statistical tests to see if it's random event

+who here knows about the t test?
+It's one of the standard tests for this kind of thing.
 ----
 ## Comparing Distributions

 ![Two distributions, 10000 samples each from a normal distribution](twodist.png)
 <!-- .element: class="stretch" -->

+Notes: means of the real distsurbitons from which this are sampled, chances that they're actually different

+t test captures that, it's old/simple, it's robust enough for almost everything we're doing here

+Originally for agriculture, all about barley vs. hops, it's about beer

+milestone 3 we're going to ask for statistical confidence, T test is fine.
+all these tools implement this .

 ----
 ## Different effect size, same deviations